 (2) monitor the use of the restraint by the resident; and

-(3) periodically, in consultation with the resident, the family, and the attending physician, reevaluate the resident's need for the restraint.
+(3) periodically, in consultation with the resident, the family, and the attending physician or advanced practice registered nurse, reevaluate the resident's need for the restraint.

 (d) A nursing home shall not be subject to fines, civil money penalties, or other state or federal survey enforcement remedies solely as the result of allowing the use of a physical restraint as authorized in this subdivision.
 Nothing in this subdivision shall preclude the commissioner from taking action to protect the health and safety of a resident if: